 The statutory charges are set by the Home Office in The Removal, Storage and Disposal of Vehicles (Prescribed Sums and Charges) Regulations 2008.

 The charges vary according to the type, size, position and condition of the vehicle.
-Storage charges start at midday on the day following removal.
+Storage charges start at midday on the day after the vehicle was removed.

 How to collect your vehicle

-A notice letter will be sent to the registered keeper and / or owner of the vehicle, giving instructions on how to arrange collection.
-The same information can also be found on this page.
+We'll send a notice letter to the registered keeper and / or owner of the vehicle, giving instructions on how to arrange collection.
+For further information go to this page.

-It is strongly recommended that you call the pound in advance to make an appointment to collect the vehicle.
-This may prevent a wasted journey and will reduce your waiting time.
+We strongly recommend that you call the pound and make an appointment to collect the vehicle.
+This may prevent a wasted journey and reduce your waiting time.

-If you have submitted an insurance claim in respect of a stolen vehicle, you must speak to your insurer before arranging collection.
-The insurance company may have a claim to the vehicle and wish to collect it themselves.
+If you made an insurance claim for a stolen vehicle, you must speak to your insurer before arranging collection.
+The insurance company may have a claim to the vehicle and want to collect it themselves.

-If you have already sent your V5C (registration document) to the insurance company, then we will require written confirmation from the insurer that you are authorised to collect the vehicle.
+If you've already sent your V5C (registration document) to the insurance company, we'll need written confirmation from the insurer that you're authorised to collect the vehicle.

-If the vehicle is locked and you do not have a key, or if your key will not open it, we won’t be able to release the vehicle to you until the Met can arrange for a locksmith to gain entry.
-This may take several days.
+If the vehicle is locked and you don't have a key, or if your key won't open it, we'll arrange for a locksmith to gain entry.
+We won’t release the vehicle to you until we've done this.
+It may take several days.